ethan-charles/ethan-charles/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Yichen Lu, a graduate student from University of Michigan, Ann Arbor</h2>
+My name is Yichen Lu, and I’m a graduate student studying Electrical and Computer Engineering at the University of Michigan, Ann Arbor.</h2>

 ###